ahmedfaragmostafa/dockerized_lara/readme.md

 ## Disclaimer
-Docker which contains  php 7, Redis, Mongodb , mysql and Nginx
+Laravel Up and running in docker containers stack =>  php 7, Redis, Mongodb , mysql and Nginx
 - Easy To use
 - Built for Humans